 THE ONGOING TRANSFORMATION OF AMERICA

 America was founded with principles diametrically opposed to those of totalitarian fascism and communism.
 Our founders studied the history of governments and knew that they reflected human nature, that is, governments were always used by some to forcibly take advantage of others.
 And some things never change.
-So they envisioned a democratic system that restrained the ability of the majority to tyrannize minority interests; a limited government constrained by Constitutional limits to enumerated powers; and a Bill of Rights, where individual liberty, free markets, and non-interventionist foreign policy would be the underlying philosophy.
+So they envisioned a democratic system that restrained the ability of the majority to tyrannize minority interests and vice versa; a limited government constrained by Constitutional limits to enumerated powers; and a Bill of Rights, where individual liberty, free markets, and non-interventionist foreign policy would be the underlying philosophy.

 Progressives have always believed that limited government, as intended by the Constitution, is an impediment to the creative solutions they propose for society's ills.
 Ironically, in this they are joined by the very forces they oppose.
 For Hamiltonian big business, government force is the tool they can use to fashion the marketplace to their advantage and to stifle competition.
 Hence, during the "progressive era", most of the laws regulating business were enacted at the behest of big businesses.
 Big businesses were more afraid of "unbridled competition" than state regulations.

 The historical result has been a two-pronged attack on Constitutional liberty by progressives and big business.
 Neither of these interests wants to be see government constrained by the Constitution.
 Both just want to use government power for their own purposes.
 In this, they have the makings of fascism, that is, bringing society under the allegedly benevolent power of state control.
-The result, whether it be Woodrow Wilson and Teddy Roosevelt's progressivism, Franklin Roosevelt's New Deal, or the various government schemes since, has been a government that gives big business what it wants just so long as progressives are also taken care of and their social agenda enacted.
+The result, whether it be Woodrow Wilson and Teddy Roosevelt's progressivism, Franklin Roosevelt's New Deal, Johnson's Great Society or the various government schemes since, has been a government that gives big business what it wants just so long as progressives are also taken care of and their social agenda enacted.

 ARE THE REPUBLICANS FASCISTS?